 According to Sam Muchnick, it was going to go down as the most difficult year in NWA history.

 The NWA also fought back by limiting the venues where she could hold her shows.
 They had powerful connections in all the cities where they began getting local officials and promoters to stop doing business with the ASWA.
 Some were wined and dined by the owners, while others, like Augusta promoter Steve Manderson, got his car trashed with broken eggs and its tires slashed.
 This was to make sure he understood the message not to do business with Ann Gunkel.

 When Jim Barnett from the Australia promotion came into the picture, it was the beginning of the end for Ann’s ASWA.
 Now the NWA in Georgia would be known as Georgia Championship Wrestling.
 At the same time, Ann was hit with three lawsuits; one was for her booker Tom Renesto being sued for a million dollars and accused of stealing records and documents of Ray’s former promotion.
 Eventually, the lawsuits were dismissed, but Barnett continued to restrict Anne’s access to arenas all over the state and, along with his partners, orchestrated no-shows of her wrestlers to her already thinned out roster.

 In later legal proceedings, Ronnie Garvin called Barnett the godfather of wrestling because "He’s the man with the money and the troubleshooters.
 If there’s a problem somewhere, he comes in and squashes it.
 He’s been known to do that for years."

 With Barnett’s political influences, money, and continued blocking of possible new talent, the ASWA days were numbered.
-The NWA was soon able to either get her wrestling program aired at odd hours of the night or cut completely as they did with the one she had been getting broadcasted on a Charlotte, North Carolina station (Turner’s) for at least six months.
-This one, in particular, was replaced by Eddie Graham’s product out of Florida.
+The NWA soon got her wrestling program aired at odd hours of the night or cut completely as they did with the one she had been getting broadcasted on a Charlotte, North Carolina station (Turner’s) for at least six months.
+This one, in particular, was replaced by Eddie Graham’s product out of Florida where Hiro Matsuda was one of the various minority owners.